williamnguyen-activecyber/okta.github.io/_source/_posts/2017-09-08-nosql-options-for-java-developers.md

 JAXenter published the results of their annual survey of [top database trends](https://jaxenter.com/top-databases-2017-132912.html) on March 30, 2017.
 They list Elasticsearch and Solr as databases.
 They also include Apache Spark and Hadoop.
 MongoDB, Cassandra, Redis, and Neo4j are the most interesting "NoSQL" databases.
 Hazelcast is listed as the top in-memory data grid, over CouchDB and Oracle.

 {% img blog/nosql-for-java/jaxenter-top-databases.png alt:"JAXenter Top Database Trends" width:"645" %}{: .center-image }

+**Changelog:**

+* Oct 10, 2017: Updated to link to [Part II blog post](/blog/2017/10/10/nosql-options-for-java-developers-part-ii) with answers from experts.